Kenzie-lim/Kenzie-lim.github.io/index.md

 ---
 layout: home
-title: About This Journal
 ---

-### This is my personal space for monthly reflections and growth tracking.
+This is my personal space for monthly reflections and growth tracking.

 **I focus on 6 life sectors:**
 1. Move - Physical health